Skip navigation

 The right amount of blood is circulating in our body at any given time.
 If we lose large quantities of blood, then we need to have it replaced as soon as possible.
 Likewise, your AC requires just the right amount of refrigerant, otherwise, it won’t be able to do its job.
 If a leak causes refrigerant to escape from the system, then it will cause big problems.

 Refrigerant is not like gasoline or oil in that it doesn’t deplete over time, nor does it need to be regularly changed.
 If someone tries to sell you refrigerant recharges as a routine HVAC service in Riverside, then you should consider calling another technician.
+Understanding the true purpose of AC refrigerant can help you avoid unnecessary and costly service.

 Now, just because an HVAC technician tells you that your refrigerant is low doesn’t mean you should lift them by their belt loops and toss them onto the sidewalk.
 There are a couple of cases where your refrigerant might be low: